LearnToRunFast/CS_Notes/Go/Go.md

 Go code is grouped into packages, and packages are grouped into modules.
 Your package's module specifies the context Go needs to run the code, including the Go version the code is written for and the set of other modules it requires.

+Go does not require semicolons at the ends of statements or declarations, except where two or more appear on the same line.
+In effect, newlines following certain tokens are converted into semicolons, so where newlines are placed matters to proper parsing of Go code.
+For instance, the opening brace { of the function must be on the same line as the end of the func declaration, not on a line by itself, and in the expression x + y, a newline is permitted after but not before the + operator.

+It is implicitly initialized to the *zero value* for its type, which is 0 for numeric types and the empty string "" for strings.

+## Go Tools

+`goimports`: manages the insertion and removal of import declarations as needed.

+`gofmt`: Format the code automatically.

 ## GO CLI

 1. `go build` Compiles a bunch of go source code files.